kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

 * Restart Heroku servers
 * `Now` knows to run the build command before you start it up
 * **tip** Make sure you don't add the forward slash at the end of FRONTEND_URL!!!!

+### Make note
+* hardcoded to prisma.yml to a local dev server and this was wrong and caused a blinking effect
+* needed to put dynamic value (variable) and then add and commit to git
+* Then push to backend submodule